Graham Lake

 Otter Tail County, MinnesotaMesotrophic

 Graham Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 Graham Lake reaches 34 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 217 acres, Graham Lake fits the Minnesota median for monitored lakes, with 2.9 miles of shoreline.
 Graham Lake ranks 77 of 97 in Otter Tail County — at the lower end of the locally monitored distribution.